Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.PublicAccess.md

 To deploy Container Apps environments that pass this rule:

-- Provide a custom VNET.
+- Set a custom VNET by configuring `properties.vnetConfiguration.infrastructureSubnetId` with the resource Id of a subnet.
 - Set `properties.vnetConfiguration.internal` to `true`.

 For example: